vmyazin/Robohorse/README.md

 ## Credits

-Developed as a demonstration of HTML5 Canvas and JavaScript game development.
+Developed as a demonstration of HTML5 Canvas and JavaScript game development by Vasily Simon + Cursor + Claude Sonnet.

 Enjoy the game!